-The Network’s priority is to grow the national commitment to sharing biological data and information.
+The Network’s priority is to grow the national commitment to sharing wildlife data and information.
 Through this we will provide a comprehensive, unparalleled and authoritative understanding of our natural world and will use that knowledge effectively to educate and inform.

 The NBN vision is that:

-“Biological data collected and shared openly by the Network are central to the UK’s learning and understanding of its biodiversity and are critical to all decision-making about nature and the environment.”
+“Wildlife data collected and shared openly by the Network are central to the UK’s learning and understanding of its biodiversity and are critical to all decision-making about nature and the environment.”